Drexel Dragons wrestling

 The Drexel Dragons wrestling team represents collegiate wrestling at Drexel University.
 The team currently competes in the Eastern Intercollegiate Wrestling Association in Division I of the National Collegiate Athletic Association (NCAA) and hold home matches at the Daskalakis Athletic Center in Philadelphia, Pennsylvania.

 History

-Drexel's primary conference, the Colonial Athletic Association (CAA), sponsored wrestling until 2013.
+Drexel's primary conference, the Coastal Athletic Association (CAA), sponsored wrestling until 2013.
 Conference realignment and movement by other CAA teams ended CAA sponsorship of wrestling.
+Since 2014 Drexel has competed in Eastern Intercollegiate Wrestling Association.

 Drexel has two NCAA All-Americans to its credit: Rob Rebmann in 2004 and Ryan Hluschak in 2007.